7RU7H/Archive/Tools/C2/Sliver/Sliver-Cheatsheet.md

 // Within a sessions run a armory package eg:
 // Enumeration
 seatbelt -h
-// -- to segment flags and arguements seatbelt -- -group=all full
+// -- to segment flags and arguments seatbelt -- -group=all full
 sharpup audit
 // Kerberoasting